ClearScore/sonar/README.md

-  sonar --major --no-internal babel  Update all external dependencies with a name containing babel sonar "babel|postcss|eslint|jest"  Update minor versions of babel, postcss, eslint and jest dependencies sonar --canary feat-update         Update all dependencies with a release containing feat-update
+  sonar --major --no-internal babel  Update all external dependencies with a name containing babel sonar "babel|postcss|eslint|jest"  Update minor versions of babel, postcss, eslint and jest dependencies sonar --canary feat-update         Update all dependencies with a release containing feat-update sonar --local --sync               Update workspace package versions and ensure all useages are up-to-dae

 ```